Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Analysis and Results

-In our effort to identify factors contributing to the inconsistencies recorded, we closely examined the diversity of vulnerability identifiers and references across different vulnerability databases used by the tools.
-Within our dataset, we found several types of vulnerability identifiers: CVE, GHSA, NSWG (Node.js Security Working Group), BIT (Bitnami Security Advisories), DSA (Debian Security Advisory), NPM (Node Package Manager), and TEMP.
+In our effort to identify factors contributing to the inconsistencies recorded, we now examine the diversity of vulnerability identifiers and references used by the tools.
+Within our complete set of vulnerabilities, we find several types of vulnerability identifiers: CVE, GHSA, NSWG (Node.js Security Working Group), BIT (Bitnami Security Advisories), DSA (Debian Security Advisory), NPM (Node Package Manager), and TEMP.
 First, we acknowledge that the TEMP identifier is a placeholder commonly used to track vulnerabilities, threat actors, or attack patterns that have not yet been formally categorized or assigned a known identifier.
 It is typically used until an official identifier, such as a CVE, is assigned by the relevant authority.
-As a result, vulnerabilities tagged with TEMP could significantly impact the consistency of vulnerability reports.
-To mitigate this effect, we applied the Jaccard index to our dataset after excluding vulnerabilities with TEMP identifiers.
-The results in Table~\ref{tab:bin_jaccard-temp} show some growth of consistency for some pairs of tools (other have the same similarity as in previous experiments), compared to Table~\ref{tab:bin_jaccard}.
+As a result, vulnerabilities tagged with TEMP could significantly impact the consistency of VEX-reports.
+To mitigate this effect, we calculate the Jaccard index for our dataset after excluding vulnerabilities with TEMP identifiers.
+The number of filtered entities differs from 0 to 126 TEMP identifiers across the dataset.
+The results in Table~\ref{tab:bin_jaccard-temp} show some consistency growth for some pairs of tools, with the highest increase between Trivy and Snyk (+2.10\%).